kaseyzapatka/hugo-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'kaseyzapatka@berkeley.edu'
+email: ''

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Kasey Zapatka is a postdoctoral scholar in the sociology department at the UC Berkeley and the Urban Displacement Project at the Institute of Governmental Studies.
-I use quantitative methods to study urban and spatial inequality, housing affordability, neighborhood change, gentrification, suburbanization, segregation, and education inequality.
+Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}